Affinity Publisher offers several ways of choosing colors for your design.

 Accessing PANTONE® Colors

-PANTONE® Color palettes are available from the main Swatches panel.
+PANTONE® Color palettes are available from the main Swatches panel, and will automatically become a global spot color in the document palette when applied.
 They are also available from the pop-up Swatches panel on the context toolbar when a shape, line, or stroke is selected.

 To access PANTONE® Colors: